 18 The predictions are calculated for New York state in 1910, with the urban and occupation variables set at the natives' mean values.
 The models also include the average Duncan SEI and fraction living in cities with populations 25,000 or more for an observation's reference group where this group is defined by source country, generation, year, state, and arrival cohort (for the foreign born).
 For the second generation, the reference group is defined by father's birthplace.
-Re-running the regressions using for the first generation, immigrants who arrived as adults, relative to natives with native-born parents.
-Here, the Italians look most similar to the natives, with the Germans, Central and Eastern Europeans, and Irish having progressively lower rates of incarceration at nearly all ages considered.
-These simulations assume entry to the US at age 18.
-For all groups, the new arrivals have low estimated incarceration rates which then approach the rates of natives by the 30s and 40s.
-However, those who arrive as adults never have the high incarceration risks that natives experience in their peak years of their early 20s.
+Re-running the regressions using mother's birthplace to define these reference groups has very little effect on the results.
+In particular, even using mother's birthplace to define these groups, the German second generation has much lower incarceration rates at all ages than natives of native parentage and the other second generation groups.

 Figure 4 shows the same graphs but this time for the "1.5 generation," those immigrants who arrived as children.
 The profiles are calculated for an individual who arrived at age 10, and therefore had been in the country 8 years by age 18.
-For this generation, all sending regions except for Germany have quite similar age-incarceration profiles.
-And their incarceration rates are quite comparable (in level as well as shape) to those of the native born.
+For this generation, all sending regions except for Germany have quite similar age-incarceration profiles, and their incarceration rates are quite comparable (in level as well as shape) to those of the native born.
 Figure 5 presents the same data for the second generation and shows the same patterns.
 Immigrants who arrived as children had incarceration patterns more like the second generation than the first generation, and the second generation's patterns were very similar to those of natives of native-born parents.
 While differences in incarceration patterns for the first generation were substantial, all groups assimilated fairly rapidly to the patterns of the native born of native parents.